Special offer

 Providing work tools

-You should provide your employees with the tools they necessary tools for them to accomplish their tasks.
-This can include computers and the software, sufficient workspace and specialised equipment, among others.
+As an employer, you provide your employees with the necessary tools to accomplish their tasks.
+In some cases, employers may also provide accommodations such as a private room for live-in employees.
+This can include computers and software, sufficient workspace and specialised equipment, among others.

 Paying salaries and benefits

-It’s your duty to pay your employees the payments you’ve agreed, especially if they report working and accomplish their responsibilities every day.
-You should also allow them to go for any necessary sick and paid holidays to allow them to report back with more vigour to accomplish their tasks.
+Employers also need to facilitate sick leave and paid holidays to allow them to report back with more vigour to accomplish their tasks.

 Ensuring workplace safety